 - Range of markets to trade.
-Opening an account with Plus500 gives you access to a broad range of investments, including both share market CFDs and forex market options.
+Opening an account with Plus500 in Ireland gives you access to a broad range of investments, including both share market CFDs and forex market options.

 - You can trade multiple international markets.
 With Plus500, you can invest in various markets all over the world.

 - There are low fees.
 There is no sign-up or ongoing fees for using the Plus500 platform.
 Trading costs are also covered within the spread, meaning no commissions.

 - Free demo access.
 If you’re new to trading CFDs and forex, a free Plus500 demo account can help you to understand how it works before risking your own money.

 - Not a multi-asset platform.
 Plus500 specialises in CFD trading.
 You cannot buy and own physical shares through this platform.